Andover-Robotics/5273-SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Programmer_Manifesto.md

-# Code structure and management
+# Code Structure and Management (The Programmers' Manifesto)

-The manifesto for all things autonomous.
+The manifesto for all of ARC Thunder's code.
 Follow these practices and life will be easier for all of us.

 ## **Autonomous** OpMode naming conventions